The Wheelbarrow Series - Artist Statement

 This body of work was ongoing during the pandemic.
 As an artist, finding subject matter that one can immerse one’s self in for years doesn’t come easily.
 This work, peering into my own environment, literally in my own backyard, became a daily meditation.
 The isolation of the pandemic, as difficult as it was, allowed me the time to look deeper, keeping still while working within.
 The work made daily and over the past years is a visual metaphor for the passing of time and gave me a spiritual centering that was very needed to maintain a life now so isolated.

-decay follows death, and life follows decay in a wonderful, complicated end- less web the surface beauties of which are manifest to a point of view unattached to vulgar, restricting concepts of what constitutes beauty in nature.
+Nature should be viewed without distinction…she makes no choice herself.
+Withering follows blooming, death follows growth, decay follows death, and life follows decay in a wonderful, complicated end- less web the surface beauties of which are manifest to a point of view unattached to vulgar, restricting concepts of what constitutes beauty in nature.

-Eliot Porter, Nature’s Chaos
+—Eliot Porter, Nature’s Chaos